Tracy Quartermaine: 2003–2006

 In 2003, Tracy returned to Port Charles.
 This time, she came with her son Dillon (now a teenager and using the surname Quartermaine).
 The first time he met the family, it was apparent to Dillon that they did not approve of him simply because he was Tracy's son.
 Tracy later blackmailed Skye for $5 Million when she told her about her true parentage.
 Tracy told Skye how Edward sold her on the Black Market right after she was born.
 Skye refused to give into her blackmail and ultimately revealed all to the Quartermaines and Tracy's part in it.
 The entire family got angry with Tracy, and Lila kicked Tracy out of the mansion.
 When Tracy left town, she left Dillon behind with Edward and Lila.

 Tracy returned to Port Charles in 2004, after Dillon was arrested.
 Since no one else was willing to bail him out of jail, his friend Sage Alcazar decided to call Tracy.
 By this time, the bond that Tracy and Dillon once shared began to tear and Dillon began to find out the exact kind of person that his mother really was.
 Also, in 2004, Tracy was devastated by the death of her elderly mother, Lila Quartermaine.
 Tracy lashed out on the entire family once again before having a heart-to-heart with big brother Alan.
 Tracy also delivered a kind and caring eulogy at her mother's funeral.
 At the same time, Tracy begins scheming with the help of Jasper Jacks to take over control of ELQ from Ned.
 This included proving that Ned was corrupt and that Edward was not of sound mind.
-Edward, with the help of Luke Spencer and Skye Chandler-Quartermaine, eluded Tracy and Alan's plots to "take care of Daddy".
+Edward, with the help of Luke Spencer and Skye Quartermaine, eluded Tracy and Alan's plots to "take care of Daddy".